nsshommo/jaycuthrell.github.io/blog/_posts/2016-10-22-my-sixth-year-at-vce.md

 To be clear, I don't know what I'll publish on this blog for 2016 and for 2017.
 One of my projects for 2016 was to kick off a podcast but even that was put on the backburner.
 Lot of things came up that needed careful attention.
+Things were good and things were just the kind of fun that I signed up for back in 2010 and getting to revisit some familiar topics with the sheer size and power of Dell EMC is truly something to savor.
 So, the podcast has to wait.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a
 href="https://twitter.com/hashtag/GoBigWinBIG?src=hash">#GoBigWinBIG</a>